mechdeveloper/blog/content/blog/2019-12-08-default-blog.md

 git branch -v
 ```

-The useful ```--merged and --no-merged options can filter the list of branches that you have not yet merged into the branch you're currently on.
+The useful ```--merged``` and ```--no-merged``` options can filter the list of branches that you have not yet merged into the branch you're currently on.
 ```
 git branch --merged
 git branch --no-merged
 ```

-create a new branch
+Create a new branch
 ```
 git branch testing
 ```

-delete a branch
+Delete a branch
 ```
 git branch -d hotfix
 ```

-delete an unmerged branch or delete a branch and lose the work
+Delete an un-merged branch or delete a branch and lose the work
 ```
 git branch -D testing
 ```